aarongaut/pyspoke/README.md

 make
 ```

-To install, you can install the built wheel in `dist` using pip or simply run
+To install, you can `pip install` the built wheel in `dist` or simply run

 ```
 make install